nfogh/qconn-extension/README.md

 # QNX QConn Extension README

-Although QNX has released an official extension for vs code, that extension only supports QNX SDK 8.0.
+Although QNX has released an official extension for VS Code (QNX Toolkit), that extension only supports QNX SDK 8.0.
 This leaves the ones unwilling or unable to upgrade with poor tools for interacting with a QNX target.
+Also, the QNX Toolkit doesn't offer core-dump debugging (for some reason).

 This open-source extension gives you the bare minimum, such as a QNX shell, a QNX filesystem explorer and a QNX process list.